carlosChanpio70/Starbase_YOLOL/Scanner/Scanner_4_Ores/README.md

 Description:\
     An direct upgrade to the Scanner_2_Ores that can handle 4 ores in 2 displays\
+    (Also has optional versions with eighter an timer of an stacks display)\
 Setup:\
     You'll need the Material point Scanner, an button. an progress bar & 2 24x24 text panel\
         In the Material point Scanner change ONLY these values\